 For further information:

-You may also wish to take a look at our course on Information Physics and Evolutionary Complexity , introduced by Rui Perdigão in 2017 at M-DSC.
+You may also wish to take a look at our course on Information Physics and Evolutionary Complexity , introduced by Rui Perdigão at M-DSC and available at partner universities.